 Throughout the year, the Nominations Commission will host quarterly mixers for current student representatives to build community and information sessions for interested students to learn about the Committee application process.
 Additionally, student representatives may host Office Hours or hold 1:1 conversations with relevant stakeholders as needed.
 Please reach out to student representatives directly for more information on the activity and progress of individual Committees.

 Rolling Application: For vacant committees, applications will be accepted on a rolling basis at any time throughout the academic year to fill existing openings.
-Please email email@example.com after you submit an application.
+Please email email@example.com after you submit an application here.
 Within two weeks, you will be notified of a decision if you are selected to move forward.

-General Application: Applications will open for 2023-2024 Academic Year Committee Appointments on the first Monday of Week 3 of Winter Quarter.
-Applicants will be invited to sign up for interviews by the end of Week 5.
-Interviews will be conducted between the 6th-8th weeks of the Winter Quarter.
+General Application: Applications are no longer open for 2023-2024 Academic Year Committee Appointments.
+Interviews will be conducted throughout Weeks 6-9 of winter quarter.
 If Committee slots for the 2023-2024 Academic Year are not filled during this application process, a second general application process will open during Spring Quarter.

 2022-2023 Senate Bills: https://drive.google.com/drive/folders/1phcQzG2F3j8AnOUWsJlDJU9lFBpKdZWC?usp=sharing

 University Committee Application Process: https://docs.google.com/document/d/1YbOnqT3s-yIh3hFd4wx-eVIiIskxBIzJqDHYk4Rd8mM/edit?usp=sharing

 Nominations Commission Info Session Slides: Coming Soon